brndnmtthws/brndn-io/content/posts/luck-isnt-just-luck/index.md

 When examining extraordinary success stories, we often find that behind many achievements lies a powerful combination of circumstances and opportunities.
 While talent and effort matter, research consistently shows that success frequently stems from two significant factors: advantageous starting conditions and luck.
 By "advantageous starting conditions," I mean having access to resources and opportunities that others don't.
 The reality is that exceptional talent faces significant barriers without access to basic opportunities.

-Luck itself is more complex than simply being at the right place at the right time.
-Success often requires numerous fortunate events occurring in sequence, creating compound effects that build on each other.
-One or two lucky breaks rarely lead to exceptional outcomes—it's the accumulation that matters.
+Luck usually looks more like a chain than a moment.
+Success often requires numerous fortunate events occurring in sequence, with each one making the next one more likely.
+Usually it's several breaks stacking up, not one.

 Consider these factors that are entirely outside our control: